usgs/earthquake-hazard-tool/README.md

   installation.
 This command will prompt you to enter a password for the `<db_admin_username>`.

-  > Note: We suggest defining a `.tmp` directory at the root level of this
+  > Note: We suggest defining a `.data` directory at the root level of this
   > application for the `<db_directory>`.

 1. Start/Stop PostgreSQL